 Ceiling fan boxes come in several different types and sizes, including 1/2-inch-deep "pancake" versions and standard 2-1/8-inch-deep boxes.
 They are usually round but may be octagonal.

 Note: Must be Ceiling fan boxes must be UL-listed for ceiling fan mounting and marked “For Use With Ceiling Fans.”
 Do not use standard boxes for installing ceiling fans.
-Ceiling fan boxes require special fastening to withstand the dynamic loading of rotating fan.
+Ceiling fan boxes require special fastening to withstand the dynamic loading of a rotating fan.

 Most ceiling fan boxes are rated for fans or light fixtures weighing up to 75 pounds, depending on the installation method.
 Boxes can be mounted directly (with four screws) to a ceiling joist or wood blocking, or they can attach to adjustable braces spanning between ceiling joists.Continue to 6 of 10 below.